inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 DOCUMENTATION COMPLIANCE FLOORPLAN

 1. if none of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have not been completed since 00:00 today, then label patient as 'Missing DReaMING Documentation'.
 Bed to be red hash outline.
 2. if one or two of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have been completed since 00:00 today,  then label patient as 'DrEaMing Partially Documented'.
-Bed to be amber filled.
+Bed to be amber hashed outline
 3. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, then label patient as 'DReaMING Documentation Complete'.
-Bed to be green filled.
+Bed to be green hashed outline.

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)